 Q: I have the dry eye condition and frequently use artificial tears.
 Is heavy use dangerous?

-A: Artificial tears for use over a period of days, weeks, or months must have preservatives to keep them free of bacteria and other microbes.
+for use over a period of days, weeks, or months must have preservatives to keep them free of bacteria and other microbes.
 However, if a patient regularly uses artificial tears with preservatives, those chemicals may accumulate and cause eye irritation.

 We recommend that patients who apply artificial tears more than four times daily, use preservative-free types, (which come in small plastic tubes), but make sure to use the tube’s contents within 24 hours after opening to avoid bacterial contamination.